Registered Nurses in District of Columbia

 The typical state has 43,110 Registered Nurses working in it, which means District of Columbia has fewer Registered Nurses than average.

 Jobs for Registered Nurses in this state are growing at a rate of 11.7% which is slower than the nationwide estimated projection of 14.8%.

 District of Columbia Annual Job Openings

-The BLS estimates 700 annual job openings, and a total of 12,090 jobs for District of Columbia Registered Nurses in 2026.
+The BLS estimates there will be 700 annual job openings, and 12,090 total jobs in 2026 for Registered Nurses in this state.

 Nationwide, the prediction is 203,700 annual jobs and 3,393,200 total jobs in 2026.

 What do Registered Nurses Make in District of Columbia?

 In 2018 wages for Registered Nurses ranged from $58,780 to $131,400 with $88,800 being the median annual salary.

 Broken down to an hourly rate, workers in this field made anywhere from $28.26 to $63.17.
 The median hourly rate was $42.69.

 Workers in this field were paid a median of $41.85 an hour in 2017.